 One assumption behind the liberal dogma is the alleged conflict between a corporation’s commitment to profit-seeking for its shareholders and what liberals view as the business world’s propensity to overlook or reject important ethical and social responsibilities.
 Liberals seem to believe that the people who own and manage corporations will do almost anything to make a profit, including destroying the environment, cheating their customers, and taking advantage of their workers.
 Instead of thinking first of maximizing return to owners and shareholders, companies that are operated in a “responsible” way will make the attainment of various social goals as important or more important than profit-seeking.

 Hood contends that the people who own and manage businesses do not need governmentally mandated incentives to support and promote social progress.
 When the facts are examined, he argues, it is clear that the vast majority of these people have handled their corporation’s affairs in morally and socially responsible ways.
 Hood’s book is full of examples of such activity, including preserving the environment, revitalizing inner cities, enhancing worker safety, and promoting family values.
 Corporations have helped to bring about important advances for workers, families, consumers, and their communities.
-You'll find more info at this site.
 The owners and managers of many American businesses were busy creating jobs, expanding educational opportunities, and supporting family values long before any ivory tower liberal dreamed up the idea of corporate social responsibility.

 Besides meeting the moral obligations Americans typically expect all citizens to observe, management’s primary responsibility is to the firm’s shareholders.
 The pursuit of the highest return to shareholders provides important guidance as managers select their priorities from available options.
 For example, what should corporations do with unexpected revenues?
 Should they be passed on to consumers in the form of lower prices, spent to raise wages for employees, given to shareholders in the form of higher dividends, or donated to local charities?